The Triangle

 This species is really quite small, especially the male with a wing length of just 5-7mm, making it easily confused with some micros.
 For this reason, it could potentially be overlooked in suitable habitat.

-The map below shows the distribution of records of The Triangle (Heterogenea asella) within Kent.
-Use the control below to show data for a certain time period.
+The map below shows all records of The Triangle (Heterogenea asella) in the Kent database.
 If you've got a dot to add, please submit your records to us.
-Click here for more information on how to submit data.
+Use the control below to filter by time span:

 Phenology

 The graph below shows at which time of the year The Triangle (Heterogenea asella) can be expected to be recorded in Kent.
-Hover over the graph to see exact figures for each period of the year, and use the controls below to filter by VC and time span:
+Use the controls below to filter by VC and time span:

 Reporting Rate

-The graph below shows how the number of records submitted The Triangle (Heterogenea asella) to the Kent database has varied since 1950.
-Hover over the graph to see exact figures for each year, and use the control below to filter by a certain VC.
+The graph below shows how the number of records of The Triangle (Heterogenea asella) submitted each year has changed over time.
+Use the control below to filter by VC:

 External Links

-More information about The Triangle (Heterogenea asella) can be seen on the external pages listed below:
+For more information and images of The Triangle (Heterogenea asella), please take can be seen on the external pages listed below: